Iteranya/anita-cms/README.md

 ### 💻 Windows Easy Mode

-1. Download `anita_installer.bat` from [Releases](https://github.com/Iteranya/anita-cms/releases)
+1. Download `anita_installer.bat` from [Releases](https://github.com/Iteranya/anita-cms/releases).
 2. Double-click to:

-   * Create virtual environment
+    *   Create a virtual environment
     *   Install dependencies
-   * Add desktop shortcut
+    *   Add a desktop shortcut
-3. Click the shiny new ANITA icon ✨
+3. Click the shiny new ANITA icon ✨.

 ---

 ## 🎮 Usage

-1. Visit `/admin`
+1. Visit `/admin`.
-2. Create pages (Markdown or HTML)
+2. Create pages using Markdown or let Aina generate them with HTML.
-3. Add forms or AI-assisted sections
+3. Add forms or AI-assisted sections as needed.
-4. Tag your homepage and publish
+4. Tag your homepage, blog pages, and other main pages.
-5. Brag about finishing a site in under an hour
+5. Publish and brag about building a fully functional, API-driven site in under an hour.

 ---